Skip to content

 3. Provide feedback without taking over

-With delegation, you’ve got to find a balance; you don’t want to interfere too much once the responsibility has been passed, but we also wouldn’t recommend taking your foot completely off the gas.
-Check-in now and again, provide constructive feedback on how staff can improve and allow them to suggest their thoughts and ideas.
+With delegation, you’ve got to find a balance; you don’t want to interfere too much once the responsibility has been passed over, but we also wouldn’t recommend taking your foot completely off the gas.
+Check in now and again and be sure to provide constructive feedback on how staff can improve, as well as giving them the opportunity to suggest their own thoughts and ideas.

 team-hands_1920x1080